catchcoder/ifttt_heartbeat/README.md

 # ifttt_heartbeat
-python script that send a trigger to https://ifttt.com/discover with uptime and disk space emailed to user
+python script that will send a trigger to https://ifttt.com/ with uptime and disk space emailed to user

+Add a Cron job to run the script every hour

+Example:
+# Send email every hour
+0 * * * * python /home/pi/heartbeat/heartbeat.py >/dev/null 2>&1